We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 No one wants to fight with a stroller — especially if you’re trying to get out the door in a hurry.
 Look for models that can be easily folded or assembled.

 Likewise, recline and adjustment features should also be easy to use.
-You’ll also want a stroller that isn’t heavy as this will make it harder to push — especially when your child is in it!
+You may not want a heavy stroller, as this will make it harder to push — especially when your child is in it!

 These days, strollers are an essential item for any parent.
-But finding the right option isn’t just about price.
+Finding the right option isn’t just about price.
 Look for features that make them easier to use for both you and your children.